-Almost all myeloma patients will experience relapse (the cancer returns after a successful course of treatment) and/or the disease will become refractory (the cancer does not respond to treatment).
 In some instances, the drug or combination of drugs that the patient had a good response to initially, may be repeated.
 Another option is to try one or more of the other therapies typically used in initial treatment.
-Thalomid®, once used routinely for newly diagnosed myeloma patients until the adoption of Revlimid® and Velcade®, is one of the drugs now often used for treating relapsed/refractory myeloma.
-This therapy is usually given in combination with either the corticosteroid dexamethasone or other drugs.
+Other treatment options include:

 - Pomalidomide (Pomalyst®)

-- Daratumumab (DarzalexTM)
+- Daratumumab (Darzalex®)

-The use of high-dose chemotherapy followed by autologous stem cell transplantation may also be an option for some relapsed/refractory myeloma patients, who have not been treated with a transplant before or who had a good durable response to a prior transplant.
+The use of high-dose chemotherapy followed by autologous stem cell transplantation may also be an option for some relapsed/refractory myeloma patients, who have either not been treated with a transplant before or who had a good durable response to a prior transplant.